kimorkim/onpress/README.md

 # onPress
-onPress is markdown editor by electron :+1:
+onPress is markdown editor by electron.

 ![demo](demo.png)

+### Todo
+- Preferences
+- About
+- Custom Stylesheet
+- More theme
+- Publish
+- Export Html